The ultimate Christmas and holiday party planning guide

 • If you’re planning a potluck, use your invitation to assign dishes to different guests—or gather responses on dishes they’d like to bring.

-8. Plan your Christmas party itinerary
+8. Plan your holiday party itinerary

 With the right combination of music and drinks, your party is already off to a great start.
 But it never hurts to have some methods for merry-making up your sequined sleeve, especially if they suit the night’s theme.